Oidlichtnwoada/openGPS/README.md

 4. apply the **Base**, and the **Rover 10Hz** configuration to each of the **simpleRTK2B** boards provided [here](https://www.ardusimple.com/configuration-files/)
 5. the **Base** configuration must be adjusted by setting the position of the **Base** station in the Configuration View (Ctrl+F9) under the point TMODE3 and saving it afterwards, a tutorial is provided [here](https://www.youtube.com/watch?v=FpkUXmM7mrc)

+## RTK2go Setup
+1. configure a mountpoint and a password for it on the RTK2go NTRIP server [here](http://www.rtk2go.com/new-reservation/), follow the instructions on the website and leave all settings to the default where possible

 ## Raspberry Pi Setup
 1. download the latest **Raspberry Pi OS** Lite image [here](https://www.raspberrypi.org/software/operating-systems/)
 2. download the latest **balenaEtcher** software [here](https://www.balena.io/etcher/)